Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 Properties common to all items:
 - @c "id": a (unique) numeric identifier for the item.
 This can be referenced by other items in the report.\n An example can be adding an ID to a graph and then inserted a @c "common-axis" to the report that accepts this ID.
+- @c "canvas-margin": a numeric array (one to four numbers), representing the item's canvas margin going clockwise, starting at 12 o'clock.
-- @c "canvas-padding": a numeric array (one to four numbers), representing the padding item's going clockwise, starting at 12 o'clock.
+- @c "padding": a numeric array (one to four numbers), representing the item's padding going clockwise, starting at 12 o'clock.
+- @c "relative-alignment": how an object is aligned with its parent (e.g., an axis title relative to its axis).
+  The options are:\n
+  - @c "flush-left"
+  - @c "flush-right"
+  - @c "flush-top"
+  - @c "flush-bottom"
+  - @c "centered"